Dear reader of ADxS.org, please excuse the disruption.

 15. Long-term effects: No habituation effects with MPH

-A study of ADHD sufferers who took MPH for 2 years showed a significant worsening of hyperactivity and inattention when MPH was discontinued, which corresponds to a recurrence of the symptoms improved by MPH.1
+A study of people with ADHD who took MPH for 2 years showed a significant worsening of hyperactivity and inattention when MPH was discontinued, which corresponds to a recurrence of the symptoms improved by MPH.1

-A placebo-controlled discontinuation trial in patients who had taken MPH for over 2 years showed that discontinuation of MPH caused a significant increase in ADHD symptoms.2 Nevertheless, it appears that after some time, the continuation of medication is dispensable in individual patients, which justifies regular discontinuation trials.
+A placebo-controlled discontinuation trial in persons with ADHD who had taken MPH for over 2 years showed that discontinuation of MPH caused a significant increase in ADHD symptoms.2 Nevertheless, in some persons with ADHD it seems that after some time a continuation of the medication is dispensable, which justifies regular discontinuation attempts.

 A meta-analysis of 87 randomized placebo-controlled double-blind studies found no evidence of a decrease in the effect of methylphenidate, amphetamine drugs, atomoxetine or α2 antagonists with prolonged use.3